-polishtime=r (default 0.0)
+polishtime=r

 This directive lets you indicate to CPLEX how much time in seconds to spend after branch & cut in polishing a solution.
 The default results in no polishing time.
+This parameter is deprecated and will be removed in a future release.

-priorities=i (default 0)
+priorities=i